 How do I apply for scholarships?

 New students are automatically reviewed for scholarship eligibility by their admission counselor.
-If you qualify for a scholarship, you will be notified in the mail about one week after receiving your letter of admission.
+If a student qualifies for a scholarship, the student will be notified in the mail about one week after receiving the letter of admission.

 How do I apply for financial aid?

-You need to complete the Free Application for Federal Student Aid (FAFSA) by Feb.
-15. You and your parents will need to provide information about your family's income, assets, household size and number in college.
+Students need to complete the Free Application for Federal Student Aid (FAFSA) by Feb.
+15. Students and their parents will need to provide information, such as family income, assets, household size and number in college.
 The FAFSA cannot be submitted until after Jan.
-1. You must complete and submit the FAFSA online at www.fafsa.ed.gov.
+1. The FAFSA must be completed and submitted online at www.fafsa.ed.gov.
 Hood's school code is 002076.

 Maryland residents who may be eligible for state funds must complete the FAFSA no later than March 1.